Choosing a College Checklist

 - Will your son or daughter be encouraged to grow deeper in their Christian faith?

-Asking the right questions will improve your chances of choosing the right college.
+#4 Ask the right questions to improve your chances of choosing the right college.
 Develop questions that will help you determine a university’s ability to produce your desired outcomes and its interest in developing your son or daughter’s unique gifts, talents, and abilities.

 We will be praying along with you this year as you work through this incredible, life-changing decision.
 Please don't hesitate to contact us if we can help in any way!